-Visit the Rocket Garden at Kennedy Space Center Visitor Complex and take a walk among giants.
-Join a space expert as they guide you through a history of early rocket science and show you around the garden which boasts some of the incredible, authentic machines that pioneered America’s space exploration.
+Just as you enter the park you will suddenly be among the giant rockets for down through the years.
+Join a space expert and let them guide you through the history of early rocket science and around the garden which has some of the most incredible, authentic feats of engineering that has pioneered America’s space exploration.

-Strap yourself in and hold on tight as you get ready for a simulation of the space shuttle’s eight-and-a-half-minute ascent into orbit.
+This fun simulator sends you into orbit, well nearly!
 Veteran NASA astronauts have called this the ‘next best thing to flying aboard the space shuttle’.
 This is an experience you are not going to want to miss!

 Head to the Firing Room Theater and see where all of the action took place during the launch of the first crewed NASA mission in 1968.
 Sit before the actual consoles used during the Apollo launches and experience the countdown for Apollo 8.